-Zealand Pharma A/S was founded in 1998 and is a biotechnology company focused on the discovery, design and development of innovative peptide-based medicines.
-We intend to be a world leader in specialty medicines focusing on metabolic and gastrointestinal diseases.
-Zealand has a portfolio of medicines and product candidates under license collaborations with Sanofi, Boehringer Ingelheim and a pipeline of product candidates that primarily target significant unmet needs in metabolic and gastrointestinal diseases.
+Zealand Pharma A/S was founded in 1997 and is a biotechnology company focused on the discovery, design and development of innovative peptide-based medicines.
+We intend to be a leader in specialty medicines focusing on metabolic and gastrointestinal diseases and other specialty disease areas with significant unmet medical needs..
+Zealand has a portfolio of medicines and product candidates under license collaborations with Sanofi and Boehringer Ingelheim.

 Zealand in brief